- See: IM Nailing of Tibia Fractures

 - this complication results from a erroneous medial starting point (as seen on the AP view)

-- w/ proximal tibial fractures it is important to insert the nail slightly more lateral than is usual inorder to avoid
+- w/ proximal tibial fractures it is important to insert the nail slightly more lateral than is usual in order to avoid a

 - on the AP view nails should be inserted in line with the medial edge of the lateral tibial spine;

-- this will not only prevent valgus angulation at the fracture site, but will also help avoid tendency for anterior
+- will prevent valgus angulation at the fracture site, but will also help avoid tendency for anterior translation

-translation of the proximal fragment (since saggital tibial width is larger laterally than medially (as is
+of proximal fragment (since saggital tibial width is larger laterally than medially (as is seen on cross

 - blocking screw: